Discontinuation of a client or patient information system

 • patient data recorded in connection with social services provision.

-• The Client Data Repository for Social Welfare Services (formerly the Client Data Repository for Social Welfare Services) is for archiving:
+• The Client Data Repository for Social Welfare Services is used to store old social welfare client data.

 What to do when a system is discontinued